MaVdbussche/nozc/docs/Documentation.md

       }
     }

-We can then create an instance of this class and calls its methods :
+We can then create an instance of this class and call its methods :

     {
-      val a = new(Point, init(1,1))     //Creating a new instance. init() will be called after creation var l
+      val a = new(point, init(1,1))     //Creating a new instance. init() will be called after creation var l
       getX(l)
       a.MoveVertical(5)                 //Error : MoveVertical is private
       a.move(5,2)
       a.display()
     }
-> Note : calls presented here, being made from outside a method context, are not yet supported in **NewOz**.

 ## Functors
 > Will be added in a future release.